Azure/azure-mysql/Magento/magento_readme.md

 # Deploy Magento e-commerce on Azure

-This repo contains an Azure Resource Manager (ARM) template designed for developers and architects who are planning to deploy Magento on Azure.
+This repo contains an Azure Resource Manager (ARM) template designed for developers and architects who are planning to deploy required Azure resouces for Magento.
 For more details about the architecture, see the [Magento e-commerce in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/architecture/example-scenario/magento/magento-azure) guidance on the Azure Architecture Center.

 ## Solution architecture